 Airlines used to have Airline Reservations System (ARS) that managed everything (airline schedules, fare tariffs, passenger reservations and ticket records) but evolved in time to become Computer Reservation System (CRS).
-From my understanding, anything but inventory became irrelevant to CRSs and airlines began to outsource their CRS to GDS.
+From my understanding, anything but inventory became irrelevant to CRSs and airlines began to outsourcetheir CRS to GDS.
 So airlines are the one providing the inventory of seats available with live queries to the CRS.

-Global Distribution Systems
+Global Distribution Systems (GDS)

 This leads to the second layer, Global Distribution Systems (GDS).

 GDS are computerized system network enabling transactions between industry service providers (airlines, hotels, car rental and travel agencies).
 At the moment there are four major GDS used worldwide (Amadeus, Travelport (which operates the Apollo, Worldspan and Galileo systems), Sabre and Shares).
-There is also Abacus for Asian market that starts to become noticeable and some more local to specific markets.
+There is also Abacus for Asian markets that starts to become noticeable and some more local to specific markets.
 Each GDS have its own history, but you guessed it, airlines are not too fat from their creation or ownership.
 It is hard to know as they are all privately owned companies (except Amadeus that traded on Spanish exchange in April 2010).
 You can look at the history of each of them by yourself.

 GDS collect information from APTCO, SITA, OAG, IATA, Airlines, put everything together and feed the Online Travel Agencies and Travel Agents with crappy API.

 If you learn about a specific airline yield revenue optimization, then you can move to another level of finding nicely priced flights.
 Remember that tickets work in fare class/bucket.
-Once a fare class/bucket is sold out (each airline allow a specific number of booking in each class/bucket per flight), then the OTA/Flight search engine show you the next cheapest class/bucket.
+Once a fare class/bucket is sold out (each airline allows a specific number of bookings in each class/bucket per flight), then the OTA/Flight search engine show you the next cheapest class/bucket.
 If you are checking for a flight and a couple of days later the price had increased, this is the most common explanation.

 With profit optimization, the reverse to what we just explained is true.
 If a class/bucket does not sell (besides the most economic one), then you can most likely score something.
 Unfortunately, I can’t find any concrete information or example on this one, I would have to dig more to see if it’s still relevant.